 Despite the lack of scientific evidence backing up their usefulness in detecting ghosts, paranormal investigators frequently use EMF meters during investigations.
 They may do so for a number of reasons.

-- Finding high levels of EMF in an allegedly haunted location may suggest a logical explanation for reports of possible paranormal experiences.
+Finding high levels of EMF in an allegedly haunted location may suggest a logical explanation for reports of possible paranormal experiences.
 For example, some studies have shown that high EMF may affect melatonin, which plays key roles in sleep regulation.
 High levels of EMF in a home may provide a logical explanation for why family members experience sleep disturbances they erroneously associate with paranormal activity.
 Likewise, individuals who are hypersensitive to EMF may display a whole host of physical, mental, and emotional symptoms that may be wrongly attributed to paranormal activity.

-- Anecdotal evidence from paranormal investigators does seem to suggest a possible correlation between spikes on an EMF meter and the presence of ghosts, but the correlation remains highly speculative and relies on a number of assumptions.
+Anecdotal evidence from paranormal investigators does seem to suggest a possible correlation between spikes on an EMF meter and the presence of ghosts, but the correlation remains highly speculative and relies on a number of assumptions.
 While there is no scientific proof of this correlation, it still remains interesting and provides investigators with another data point to evaluate.

 Limitations of Meters

-- EMF meters do not detect ghosts.
-Rather, they measure changes in the electromagnetic frequency in the area.
+EMF meters do not detect ghosts.
+Rather, they measure changes in the electromagnetic field in the area.
 Therefore, use extreme caution when drawing conclusions about the meaning of anomalous EMF readings that occur during the course of an investigation.
 Never use readings as the sole evidence to "prove" a haunting.

-Evidence of Ghosts
+EMF Meters and Evidence of Ghosts